atiumcache/PF_forecast/README.md

 This ABC is one of the fields of Algorithm, it templates a class which perturbs the particles according to some distribution.
 This class templates only one method, "randomly_perturb", and one field, hyperparameters, which is a dictionary of hyperparameters for the perturbation.

+Abstract/Resampler:
+This ABC is one of the fields of Algorithm, it performs the resampling step of the particle filter and templates two functions, "compute_weights" to compute the particle weights using the likelihood function, and "resample" to perform the actual resampling.